drone-ah/wordsonsand/blog/_posts/2008-12-28-maven2-ejb3-and-jboss.md

 would auto-deploy the project.

 However, the above is less relevant once Out-Of-Container testing is in place.
-Now, this does work, but I will leave that to another day\...
+Now, this does work, but I will leave that to another day...